Bagara Rice Recipe (Hyderabadi Bagara Khana, Bagara Chawal)

 • Once the ghee is hot, add green cardamoms, cloves, cinnamon, bay leaves, and black peppercorns and let them crackle for 5-6 seconds.

-• Add cashew nuts and fry until they turn slightly brown (40-60 seconds).
-Keep stirring while frying.
+• Add cashew nuts and fry until they turn slightly brown (40-60 seconds), stirring continuously.

-• Add onions, green chilies (slit into half), ginger, and garlic, and cook for 6-8 minutes until the onions are lightly browned.
+• Add onions, green chilies, ginger, and garlic, and cook for 6-8 minutes until the onions are lightly browned, stirring frequently.

-• Now add mint and cilantro (coriander) and saute for a minute.
+• Now add mint and cilantro and cook for a minute.

-• Add 3 and ½ cups of water, salt, garam masala powder, and lime juice.
+• Add 3 and ½ cups of water, salt, garam masala powder, and lime juice to the pan and stir well.

 • Drain the water from the rice and add it to the pot and stir gently.